Assémian Moularé: Metropolitans 92 (2020–2022)

-Vichy-Clermont (2022–present)
+Vichy-Clermont (2022–2025)

 On 21 June 2022, Moularé signed with Vichy-Clermont of the second-tier LNB Pro B on a two-year deal – his first professional contract.

 Moularé entered his name into the 2023 NBA draft.

+JL Bourg (2025–present)

+On April 23, 2025, he signed a three-year contract with JL Bourg of the LNB Pro A, joining the team after the season ended.

 National team career

 Junior national team

 Moularé represented the Ivory Coast for the first time by playing for the Ivory Coast men's national under-16 basketball team at the 2019 FIBA Under-16 African Championship held in Cape Verde.
 He finished as the top scorer of the tournament, averaging 20.8 points, 5.8 rebounds, and 2.8 assists in five games.
 Ivory Coast finished in ninth place.

 Senior national team

 Moularé made his debut for the senior national team in February 2021 during AfroBasket 2021 qualification.
 He appeared in three contests and averaged 3.3 points per game, including a 10-point performance against Equatorial Guinea.
 Ivory Coast finished the qualifying phase with an undefeated record.
 Moularé was named to Ivory Coast's preliminary squad for Afrobasket 2021, but was not selected to the final squad.

 Moularé was called up for the first window of 2023 FIBA World Cup African qualifiers in November 2021; he was the youngest member of the squad.
 In their second game, Moularé recorded a game-high 20 points, seven rebounds, three assists, two steals, and one block in 19 minutes to lead his team to a 92–64 victory over the Central African Republic.
 Moularé was called up again ahead of the next window of qualifiers in July 2022.
 He was named the Man of the Match after recording 25 points, five rebounds, three assists, and one steal in a 75–73 victory over Angola.
 Moularé was chosen as Man of the Match again two games later as Ivory Coast defeated Guinea, 65–56, to finish first in their group and qualify to the next round.

 In August 2023, Moularé was named to the 12-man roster for the 2023 FIBA Basketball World Cup.